scrapy/scrapy/docs/faq.rst

 `BeautifulSoup`_ and `lxml`_ are libraries for parsing HTML and XML.
-Scrapy is an application framework for writing web spiders that crawl web sites and extract data from it.
-Scrapy provides some mechanisms for extracting data (called selectors) but you can easily use `BeautifulSoup`_ or `lxml`_ if you feel more comfortable with them.
+Scrapy is an application framework for writing web spiders that crawl web sites and extract data from them.

+Scrapy provides a built-in mechanism for extracting data (called :ref:`selectors <topics-selectors>`) but you can easily use `BeautifulSoup`_ (or `lxml`_) instead, if you feel more comfortable working with them.
 After all, they're just parsing libraries which can be imported and used from any Python code.

-In other words, comparing `BeautifulSoup`_ or `lxml`_ to Scrapy is like comparing `urllib`_ or `urlparse`_ to `Django`_ (a popular Python web framework).
+In other words, comparing `BeautifulSoup`_ or `lxml`_ to Scrapy is like comparing `urllib`_ or `urlparse`_ to `Django`_ (a popular Python web application framework).

 .. _BeautifulSoup: http://www.crummy.com/software/BeautifulSoup/
 .. _lxml: http://codespeak.net/lxml/